nagybianka/nagybianka.eu/_posts/2013-06-22-de-langste-dag-leuven.md

 *Photo: [Granny Turismo](http://www.grannyturismo.net/grannyturismo/granny_home.html)*

 Every year [Leuven Handelt!](http://www.leuvenhandelt.be/) organizes the event **'De Langste Dag'**, meaning a day of shopping and entertainment on the 'longest' day of the year.
 It's a day to celebrate the beginning of summer.
-Shops will already offer discounts before the summer sale begins!
-Next to shopping, international artists will entertain the crowd in the streets.
+Shops already offered discounts before the summer sale begins!
+Next to shopping, international artists entertained the crowd in the streets.
+One of the funniest act was [Granny Turismo](http://www.grannyturismo.net/grannyturismo/granny_home.html), one of the grannies almost ran me over with her bycicle while I was snapping a picture of her.
+Despite the rainy and windy weather, lots of people attended the event.
 Here are some pictures from the event.

 ![Iron Wings](/images/abacus-theater-iron-wings.jpg)